scala/docs.scala-lang/contribute.md

 ## A Place to Build Documentation Together

-[docs.scala-lang.org](https://docs.scala-lang.org) was intended to make it easier for the Scala team and the community at large to easily collect, organize, and "make public" many different types of documentation while making it easy for users to find, interact, and help us improve that documentation.
+[docs.scala-lang.org][docs.scala-lang] was intended to make it easier for the Scala team and the community at large to easily collect, organize, and "make public" many different types of documentation while making it easy for users to find, interact, and help us improve that documentation.

-This website is an open-source repository of official Scala documentation, hosted on [github](https://github.com/scala/docs.scala-lang), that is always ready for contributions.
+This website is an open-source repository of official Scala documentation, hosted on [github][github], that is always ready for contributions.

 ### A Need for Better Documentation